Image courtesy of Regina Burgio.

 Pittsfield Skate Plaza

 1 Appleton Ave.
-(0.5 acres)

 The newest skate and BMX facility in Western Massachusetts, the Pittsfield Skate Plaza is a full concrete park with a plethora of freestyle skating and biking features like spines, ramps and a bowl.
-Please follow downtown ordinance and sidewalk safety rules outside of the park.

 LAKES

-Burbank Park/Onota Lake
+Burbank Park at Onota Lake

-500 Lakeway Drive
+500 Lakeway Drive (188 acres)

 Fishing Pier, Public Boat Launch, Swimming Beach, Bath House, Picnic Areas, Playground, Sitting Areas, Controy Pavilion, Trails.
-188 acres

 Pontoosuc Lake Park

 40 Hancock Rd.
+(23 acres)

 Public Boat Launch, Swimming, Picnic Areas.
-(23 acres)

-Adjacent to public boat launch.
+Adjacent to the public boat launch.
 Dedicated to teaching rowing in single sculls and crew boats for pleasure and competition.

 Onota Boat Livery

-463 Pecks Rd.
+463 Pecks Rd. | 413-442-1724 | onotaboat.com

-Rents canoes, kayaks, sail and motor boats and pontoons on nearby Onota Lake.
+Rents canoes, kayaks, sail and motor boats, and pontoons on nearby Onota Lake.

-1651 North St. (Route 7)
+1651 North St. (Route 7) | 413-281-4196 | berkshireudriveboatrentals.com

 Boat rentals on Pontoosuc Lake.